 The Chicago Homicide Dataset has been collected and maintained for many years in close cooperation with the Crime Analysis Unit, Detective Division, of the Chicago Police Department.
 The CHD is a comprehensive database containing information on every homicide that occurred in Chicago between 1965 and 2000.
-In August 2005, staff completed a long-standing effort to update the dataset through 2000, and staff have been working to clean and archive the complete 36-year dataset.
-Staff continue to collaborate with selected researchers on projects involving use of the Chicago Homicide Dataset.
+In August 2005, staff completed a long-standing effort to update the dataset through 2000, and staff has been working to clean and archive the complete 36-year dataset.
+With the help of Richard Block, staff completed the geocoding of the new data and checked the geocoding of the earlier data.

+Staff continues to collaborate with selected researchers on projects involving use of the Chicago Homicide Dataset.
 A product of one of these collaborations, "Children's Risk of Homicide: Victimization Rates from Birth to Age 14, Chicago, 1965 to 1995" has just been published as an ICJIA Research Bulletin.
+In August 2006, we began a new collaboration with Charis Kubrin and Erin Fishburn of George Washington University on "The Role of Street Culture in Latino/Hispanic Homicide."
 Other CHD collaborations include the following: